larrykluger/larrykluger.github.io/DSExamples/embedded-signing/README.md

 signed front and center for the signer.
 Focused View is designed to be embedded in a web application.
 * **Click to Agree** is a Clickwrap *agreement ceremony*.
 It enables the user to agree with (not sign) a document.
 The agreement can include one or more supplemental documents.
 An optional ERSD can be included too.
-* **Docusign.js with Default View** uses the classic embedded signing UX with the developer-friendly benefits (see below) of docusign.js.
 * **Classic Embedded Signing** is the most powerful Docusign signing ceremony.
 It can be used with all types of Docusign signatures (SES, AES, QES), and with all types of Docusign IDV authentication options.

 ## Limitations
-Each of the four tabs for the signing examples includes an **Information** button.
+Each of the tabs for the signing examples includes an **Information** button.
 Use the Information button to see the known limitations, if any, for that style of signing.

 ## Top Navigation Bar Items